crownstone/bluenet/docs/TESTING.md

 - Check if you can't turn on the dimmer anymore.
 - Factory reset the crownstone.

+## Dimmer

+Check dimmer stability with:
+- An incandescent lamp.
+- A halogen lamp.
+- A dimmable LED lamp.

+Check if dimmer restores after reset.
+- Set dimmer at 30%.
+- Plug out crownstone.
+- Plug in crownstone.
+- Check if it dims at 30% again (write down how long it takes).

 ## Setup

 - Turn relay off.